dodo-perth/dodo-perth.github.io/_articles/20240616-os-week1-overview.md

 - **Soft Real-Time Systems**: These systems give higher priority to critical tasks but do not guarantee that deadlines will always be met.
 Missing a deadline in these systems does not cause catastrophic failure but may degrade performance.
 Examples include multimedia systems and online transaction processing systems.

 ## Virtualization
+Virtualization technology allows an OS to run as applications on other OS.
+This includes VM Ware, VirtualBox.

+## OS Operation
+In multiprogramming, OS must ensure that an incorrect (or malicious) program cannot cause other programs to execute incorrectly.

+- **Dual-Mode Operation** : Hardware provides two modes of operations, user mode and monitor mode.

 [^1]: [Operating System Purposes Image](https://www.geeksforgeeks.org/introduction-of-operating-system-set-1/)